Red Deer - Cervus elaphus

 Life History

-The male's antlers are shed each February, reappear in the spring and become larger with each successive season.
-Lives in separate sex herds for much of the year, and spends much of the day resting or wallowing in mud, being most active from dusk to dawn.
-The autumn 'rut' precedes mating.
+Stags will live in separate sex herds for much of the year, and spends much of the day resting or wallowing in mud, being most active from dusk to dawn.

 UK Status